-Knowledge and Understanding LO Module On successful completion of the named award, students will have: Code/s no. 1.
-Understand the basic scientific principles and practices of animal 1125, and crop production systems 2.
-Evaluate the scientific principles and practices applied in 2372, 2373, regenerative, integrated, conventional and sustainable animal and crop production systems 3.
-Develop sustainable farm management skills to improve net zero 3337 GHG emissions, biodiversity and farm profitability and resilience 4.
-Critique the opportunities and challenges of emerging agricultural Elective Modules science and practice relevant to the future of food and farming and their career within it.
-Intellectual, Professional, Key skills On successful completion of the named award, students will be LO Module no. able to: Code/s Apply subject specific agricultural science and practice within a 1.
-1125, 2372, 2373, 3337 range of learning and assessment environments, for continuous professional development 2.
-Critically evaluate appropriate literature and other credible sources All modules to inform their study and the application of knowledge in practice within future careers 3.
-Develop critical thinking, self-reflection and thought leadership to All modules address the challenges and embrace the opportunities for the future of food and farming
+Know vledge and Understanding LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
+Understand the basic scientific principles and practices of animal and crop production systems 1125, 2.
+Evaluate the scientific principles and practices applied in regenerative, integrated, conventional and sustainable animal and crop production systems 2372, 2373, 3.
+Develop sustainable farm management skills to improve net zero GHG emissions, biodiversity and farm profitability and resilience 3337A 4.
+Critique the opportunities and challenges of emerging agricultural science and practice relevant to the future of food and farming and their career within it.
+Elective Modules Intell ectual, Professional, Key skills LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
+Apply subject specific agricultural science and practice within a range of learning and assessment environments, for continuous professional development 1125, 2372, 2373, 3337A 2.
+Critically evaluate appropriate literature and other credible sources to inform their study and the application of knowledge in practice within future careers All modules 3.
+Develop critical thinking, self-reflection and thought leadership to address the challenges and embrace the opportunities for the future of food and farming All modules Progr amme specific skills LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
+Demonstrate both leadership and management skills in addressing current and future social, economic and environmental challenges in agriculture, towards humane and sustainable food systems All modules 2.
+Develop and apply a sustainable farm management business plan which applies all learning from across the programme, to make the case for an innovative and viable new food and farming enterprise(s).
+All modules

-Section 5 Learning and Teaching Approach
+Section 6 - Approach to Learning and Teaching delivery

 All students on this course, but particularly for those returning to studies after a period of break from formal education will be supported in a number of ways, to facilitate as best as possible, a smooth transition into their core and elective modules.
-This is be underpinned by a bespoke induction week programme which is specifically designed to support students returning to formal study.
+This is underpinned by a bespoke induction week programme which is specifically designed to support students returning to formal study.
 At this point, all students will be given direct online access to the content of prerequisite modules, as part of the online gateway platform, which they can utilise in their own study time, to address study gaps, or revise the basic subject areas pertinent to a smooth transition into the core agricultural modules on this programme.
 These prerequisite modules are developing academic skills, applied animal and plant science, and business finance and accounts.
 Furthermore, throughout the study programme students, as well as support from module leaders, students will have access to a designated academic personal tutor.